dambach/stackoverflowfiles/README.md

 # stackoverflowfiles
-files related to posts on stakoverflows
+files related to posts on stakoverflow.